 If the recoverable amount of an asset or cash-generating unit is estimated to be less than its carrying amount, the carrying amount of the asset or cash-generating unit is reduced to its recoverable amount.
-An impairment loss is recognized immediately as an expense in the income (loss) statement.
+An impairment loss is recognized immediately as an expense in the consolidated statement of loss and comprehensive loss.